-In our graduate level design class (where I was an undergraduate), Interaction Design Practice, our team designed a RSS reader that was integrated into the Mozilla Firefox browser which created a seamless experience between the reader itself and the content.
+In our graduate-level design class (where I was an undergraduate), Interaction Design Practice, our team designed an RSS reader that was integrated into the Mozilla Firefox browser which created a seamless experience between the reader itself and the content.

 We began our process by researching and actually using current RSS readers.
 We researched several different programs and applications and critiqued their strengths and weaknesses.
 Using our target audience we created personas to help guide our design and user research.

-Our browser based design incorporated the RSS reader directly into the browser.
+Our browser-based design incorporated the RSS reader directly into the browser.
 It contained a new icon for the feature which was the standard RSS icon.
-This icon had a drop down menu that included four items: Next Unread Item, Previous Item, All Unread Items, and All Items.
+This icon had a drop-down menu that included four items: Next Unread Item, Previous Item, All Unread Items, and All Items.
 The reader also included a standard list view of posts from sites and blogs to which the user has subscribed.
 Users can easily navigate between different sites in which they have unread posts.
-Our application also allows for easily viewing and posting of comments.
+Our application also allows for easy viewing and posting of comments.